 Brands are making a lot of noise about their sustainability efforts as they know it’s important to the next generation of buyers, but it is important that efforts are genuine and well-intended, as opposed to an illegitimate cash-grab that seeks to capitalize on a trend.
 Take Pepsi’s “live for now” campaign advert from 2017 as an example of how not to support popular issues.
 The campaign received a huge backlash and was widely-accused of appropriating the imagery of protest movements.

 A company’s employees can collectively be its loudest and most reputable voice across social.
 People trust those they know, and are more likely to engage with their content.
 Adidas foresaw this with their Run for the Oceans events, inviting employees to participate, who ultimately shared content with the #RunForTheOceans caption.

-Crowdsourcing content from events is never easy, which is why we’re seeing a surge in demand for Employee-Generated Content, and the rise of content creation tools like Lens and Author.
-These employee-focused content submission apps allow brands to showcase their efforts through authentic content, while displaying their values and company culture in a more transparent way.
+Crowdsourcing content from events is never easy, which is why we’re seeing a surge in demand for Employee-Generated Content.
+Employee advocacy apps allow brands to showcase their efforts through authentic content, while displaying their values and company culture in a more transparent way.